aws-samples/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 3/ CodeBuild will upload the Docker container to Amazon ECR for your use.<br/>
 4/ The StepFunctions Training pipeline will pick up this Docker container, train the model and deploy it. <br/>

-**Caution** Note that in order to train a Mask R-CNN model, we use an ml.p3.2xlarge instance with a training time of roughly 320 seconds.
+**Note** that in order to train a Mask R-CNN model, we use an ml.p3.2xlarge instance with a training time of roughly 320 seconds.
 This will incur a cost of $0.38 for training the model.